Saad Al-Salim Al-Sabah: Emir of Kuwait

 Saad had suffered from colon disease, which led to speculation that he would refuse the Emirship.
 A declaration in November 2005 refuted such speculation, and Saad took office as Emir on 15 January 2006 upon Jaber's death.

 However, Saad attended Jaber's funeral in a wheelchair, and his continued health problems caused some to question his ability to rule.
 Some members of the National Assembly expressed concern that Saad would not be able to deliver the two-line oath of office, scheduled for 24 January 2006.

 On 24 January 2006, the National Assembly voted Saad out of office, moments before an official letter of abdication was received.
 The Kuwait Cabinet nominated Prime Minister Sabah Al-Ahmad Al-Jaber Al-Sabah to take over as Emir.

 Personal life

 Married to his cousin, Sheikha Latifa Fahad Al-Sabah, Saad had five daughters, Maryam, Hessa, Jamayel, Sheikha and Fadya, and one son, Fahad.
 One of his daughters, Sheika, controlled international marketing at Kuwait Petroleum Corporation (KPC).
 Until late August 1998, she was the executive assistant managing director for international marketing at the body.
 Another daughter, Hessa, was elected as vice president of the Arab-Italian chamber of commerce in October 2012.
 She is also the head of the Arab women's business council and representative of Kuwait in the Chamber's general assembly session.

-Death
+Death and legacy

-Saad died on 13 May 2008, aged 78, at Shaab Palace in Kuwait City from a heart attack and was buried in Sulaibikhat Cemetery.
+Saad died on 13 May 2008, his 78th birthday, at Shaab Palace in Kuwait City from a heart attack and was buried in Sulaibikhat Cemetery.

 The Academy of Saad Al-Abdullah for Security Sciences is named after the former Emir.